Curriculum

 Team Sports

 In addition to physical education being a core component of Emerson’s whole-child curriculum, students have the opportunity to participate in a variety of team sports.
 Students compete against other independent schools, or as part of recreational leagues coordinated through Emerson School.
-The focus on having fun and developing sportsmanship, self-esteem, and responsibility.
+The focus is on having fun and developing sportsmanship, self-esteem, and responsibility.

 Close